 Participants learn ways to find and honor their true identity and strengths as women, to transform their shame into power, and to firmly own their unique experiences and narrative unapologetically.

-In this last session, participants each share their leadership visions going forward and support and celebrate their journey in the cohort together.
+In this last session, participants explore their leadership visions going forward and support and celebrate their journey in the cohort together.